 - Subverted in The Wee Free Men with some advice given to the main character

-- Deconstructed in Atlas Shrugged.
-It's the philosophy espoused by the looters, who claim to be motivated by love and compassion for others.
-They hold this to be more important than rational thought, and as a result of their ideals being adopted by much of society, the world's falling apart.
+- Atlas Shrugged.
+It's the philosophy espoused by the looters.
+They hold emotion to be more important than rational thought, and as a result of their ideals being adopted by much of society, the world's falling apart.

-- Subverted in Lord of the Rings: After he hears that Frodo is still alive, Sam gives this admonition to himself:
+- Lord of the Rings: After he hears that Frodo is still alive, Sam gives this admonition to himself:

 You fool, he isn't dead, and your heart knew it.
 Don't trust your head, Samwise, it is not the best part of you.
 The trouble with you is that you never really had any hope.